qtli/EmpDG/README.md

 This work was partly supported by the Tencent AI Lab Rhino-Bird Focused Research Program (JR201932).

-The details of code and data will be released before the end of October.
+The details of code and data will be updated before the end of October.
 Stay tuned!

 ## Reference & Acknowledgements